Should You Live in an RV Park or on Your Own Property?

 There are many good points of doing this, which include

-- giving you more space for living,
+- more space for living,

-- having plenty of privacy,
+- plenty of privacy,

-- not having to follow any type of group living rules,
+- no group living rules,

 - being able to plant your own gardens.